 The article says “We broke all the rules”.
 Well, not really – I think they did all the right things in doing a services to product move.
 So the stories about the MetaLab team focusing is, I think, more about making a plan and sticking to it until they literally bought all of their time back (and more!).

 Matt wrote a post on How to schedule focus, suggesting that all of their projects get planned in blocks of a week.
 This means the entire team can be working on one thing - so everyone can be in this flow of having context and riffing off each others’ ideas, problems, and solutions.
 Versus the context switching overhead of juggling multiple clients, multiple project teams, and so on.

 If you’re able to “buy” an entire iteration of work for your entire team, this would be the ideal way to move a product forward.

 Consider this both a recommendation to follow more of what Matt & Makalu are up to, as well as a prompt for Matt to get us an update of how it’s working out!

 I’ve been having all sorts of discussions with teams on both sides of the services vs. product equation.
 The title of this post specifically says “services to product” – since I believe that you should be investing some of your services time into trying to make a product.

 I’ll be at the 2012 Polyglot Conference on May 26th, where I hope you’ll join me for a live discussion.
 Bring your own experiences and questions.
 Track the talk on the Polyglot Session Suggestions site, as well as adding your own comments and links.

-1: I have heard some gripes recently that barely funded companies having their founders take home a “regular” salary of that $5K / month mark, or higher.
+2 Founder salaries: I have heard some gripes recently that barely funded companies are having their founders take home a “regular” salary of that $5K / month mark, or higher.
 I agree that that’s too high, barring special circumstances.
 Your payoff from a successful startup should be a lot more than a couple of thousand per month.
 With two founders, dialing back your take home pay means you can pay another person to be full time.